 During the initial construction phases of Chet Huntley’s Big Sky Resort, Buck and Helen retired and sold the business to the Scholz family in 1972.
-Just out of college, Mike Scholz took the reins for the next 41 years.
+Just out of college, Mike Scholz took the reins for the next 34 years.
 He displayed the same pride of ownership demonstrated by the Knights striving to fulfill both the Knights’ and his dream of making Buck’s T-4 a full service resort complex.

 In the 1970s, the addition of a dancehall, game room and pizza saloon quickly transformed Buck’s into the most popular dance venue in the state.
 Buck’s legendary New Year’s Eve parties featured Montana’s own Mission Mountain Wood Band and drew crowds of upwards of 1000 people.
 People came from miles around to enjoy such bands as Asleep and the Wheel, Richie Havens and Norton Buffalo.

+In 2006, for the first time in over 30 years, Buck’s was no longer in Mike’s practiced hands.
+He sold Buck’s T-4 and retired in Big Sky.
 In 2009, he had the opportunity to buy the business back, this time forming an unbeatable partnership with Chuck and David.
 In early 2013, Chuck and David were able to assume Mike’s ownership, thus enabling him to once again retire, and once again pass the baton, this time from one family to two others.

-From the Knights, from the Scholz family, from the Schommers and O’Connors, thank you for being our guests.
-We look forward to meeting you.
+From the Knights, from the Scholz family, from the Schommers and O’Connors they thank you for your loyal patronage over the last 70+ years.